-- The entire spacecraft mission including flight system, ground system, and targets of interest
+- The entire satellite mission including flight system, ground system, and targets of interest

-- Key spacecraft structural components, including systems, subsystems, and components and their interfaces
+- Key satellite structure, including systems, subsystems, and components and their interfaces

-- Key spacecraft system and subsystem behaviors - Key spacecraft constraints and measures of effectiveness
+- Key satellite system and subsystem behaviors - Key satellite constraints and measures of effectiveness

-The model will provide the techniques to interface Cube-

-Sat SysML models with a diversity of COTS modeling, analysis, and visualization tools.
-These tools can be used to extract the necessary information to solve a problem or analyze a relevant part of the system and then integrate the information/solution back into the mission specification.
-For example, an optimization algorithm may have as inputs the spacecraft position and opportunities to collect energy and data and output an operational schedule that can be interfaced with the exectue SysML model.
+The model will provide the techniques to interface CubeSat SysML models with a diversity of COTS modeling, analysis, and visualization tools.
+These tools can extract the portion of the information necessary to solve a problem or analyze a relevant part of the system and then integrate the solution back into the mission specification.
+For example, an optimization algorithm which takes as inputs satellite position and opportunities to collect energy and data, and then generates operational schedule can be interfaced with the SysML model.

-The model will enable verification that design updates comply with mission requirements.
-The model also helps effectively communicate design updates to all engineers working on the mission.
+The model will provide the capability to ensure that design updates comply with mission requirements and to communicate design updates to all engineers working on the mission.

-Ultimately the models will be used by mission operators to evaluate mission plans, generate schedules, and generate operational strategies that considering dynamic states such as spacecraft position, attitude, on-board energy, data, and thermal states.
-This is of paramount importance when responding to spacecraft component degradation and anomalies.
+Ultimately the models will be used by mission operators to evaluate mission planning, scheduling, and operations strategies considering position, attitude, on-board energy, data, and thermal states.
+This is will of paramount importance when responding to satellite component degradation and anomalies.

-4. MODEL-BASED ENGINEERING ENVIRONMENT
+4. INTEGRATED TOOL ENVIRONMENT

-A key capability of a so-called model-based engineering environment is the integration of modeling applications, repositories, and analysis applications.
-Figure 3 illustrates such a representative environment, which enables us to analyze and optimize system performance.
-The simulation environment brings to life the models described in the previous section, where various aspects of the system model, such as parametrics, activities, and state machines, can be executed.
+Next we describe the simulation and analysis tools of the MBSE Environment shown in Figure ?? that enables us to analyze and optimize system performance.
+The simulation environment brings to life the models described in the previous section, where various aspects of the system model (parametrics, activities, and state machines) can be executed.

-Conventional approaches for small spacecraft design and operational planning often consist of simulators that are "hacked" together in an ad-hoc manner, or require manual and time-consuming tasks to pass information between simulators.
-Unlike these approaches, our simulation environment supports the automated flow of information between simulators, enabling users to easily evaluate different design configurations or reconfigure the analysis for different mission scenarios in a rapid and convenient way.
+Conventional approaches often consist of simulators that are patched together in an ad-hoc manner, or require manual and time-consuming tasks when passing information between simulators.
+Unlike these approaches, our simulation environment enables the flow of information between simulators in an automated way, enabling users to easily evaluate different design configurations or reconfigure the analysis for different mission scenarios.